 A resale deal I did in early July (Wilby-3A) is a perfect example of this phenomenon in action.
 The seller’s expected price was way above what my client was willing and able to pay.
 And here’s another reason why it often helps to have a middle man – it avails you of the “good cop, bad cop” psychological tactic.
 While my buyer was her usual charming self and candidly let the seller know she absolutely loved the house, I was the hard-nosed, calculative advisor who crunched the numbers and gave the seller examples of other available options that made better financial sense for my buyer.

 Happily, we were able to reach an agreement that both parties were happy to settle for, but to do this, we worked not just on price, but also the funding arrangements.
+(The seller even shared with me that the price we finally agreed upon was lower than an earlier offer she had received- from a buyer whom she didn’t like, because they bargained aggressively and showed little appreciation for her lovely home.)
 I negotiated for an extended completion period to allow my client sufficient time for overseas funds to come in, and we sweetened the deal for the seller by releasing a slightly larger deposit.
 I also successfully used this strategy to benefit my own seller client in another sale earlier this month (OneTree-3A).

 Typically the first 1% option fee goes direct to a seller, while the balance 4% deposit is held by the seller’s lawyers.
 If you do wish to try offering deposit to be released direct to seller, you need to know what you’re doing- this can potentially go very wrong for the buyer, for instance if the seller becomes a bankrupt during the period between exercise of Option and legal completion, or the balance sales proceeds are insufficient to cover the outstanding loan.
 Only use this tactic if you are professionally advised and have proper assurances on the seller’s financial standing.